Working together to document IU’s history

 - Stephen McShane, director of the Calumet Regional Archives (IU Northwest campus historian)

-- Stephen E. Towne, assistant university archivist, University Libraries (IUPUI campus historian)
+- Stephen E. Towne, associate university archivist, University Libraries (IUPUI campus historian)

 - Andrea Walton, associate professor of education; associate professor of philanthropic studies (School of Liberal Arts) School of Education (IU Bloomington campus historian)